Scripting Guide

 Date arithmetic

 Date fields are ISO strings ("YYYY-MM-DD") when set.
-For simple day-difference calculations, split on "-" and use the approximation year×365 + month×30 + day:
+For simple day-difference calculations:

 let s_parts = started.split("-");